yoelmatveyev/marthue/INFO.md

 5. :C or whatever, just for the sake on convenience and readability, may denote a function call, although the presence of the label itself is sufficient and is interpreted by default as a function call.
 An attempt to call a non-existent block stops the entire program.

-6. The combination of :R and :N is interpreted as return, except when the label is not found.
+6. The combination of :R and :N is interpreted as return, except when the label is not found or the stack is empty.
 In this case, the program jumps to the next block.

 7. The combination of :R and :C is reserved for possible future extensions and is currently interpreted as :R.